-In general, you should plan on the course taking at least eight to 14 weeks of sustained effort.
+In general, you should plan on the course taking at least 12 to 14 weeks of sustained effort to complete.
+Over this time you should be reading regularly in the Wall Street Journal or Economist in that the required essay with each graded assignment is not based on researching for an article from one these publications, but on articles that naturally come to your attention as you regularly read either the WSJ or Economist over the 12 to 14 weeks.
 Please do not put pressure on either me to help you overcome tight deadlines that you are experiencing due to your own procrastination.
 In addition, a course grade will not be available until at least two weeks after you take your final examination.
 Hence, if you have a deadline by which time you must have a course grade and Econ 110 credit, you need to allow no fewer than twelve weeks between when you enroll in the course and the deadline.
 Real learning takes time.
 You will learn, and retain, more if you work assignments carefully, including using what you are learning as you read the Wall Street Journal, NY Times Financial Section and/or the Economist over the minimum of eight weeks necessary to complete the course.

-Note: You cannot take Mid-Term 1 until you have achieved a “Pass” grade on Assignments 1 through 5.
-You cannot take Mid-Term 2 until you have achieved a “Pass” grade on Assignments 1 through 8.
+Note: You cannot take MidTerm 1 until you have achieved a “Pass” grade on Assignments 1 through 5.
+You cannot take MidTerm 2 until you have achieved a “Pass” grade on Assignments 1 through 9.
 And you cannot take the Final Exam until you have achieved a “Pass” grade on Assignments 1 through 13 and a B (83%) on assignments 14 and 15.